What to feed hamsters

-A healthy diet for hamsters
+A balanced diet for hamsters

-- Food placed in flat dishes or directly on the cage floor.
+Put their food in flat dishes or directly on the cage floor.
 If in a dish, expect them to turn it over to transfer the contents to their larder.
 They carry food in their cheek pouches and can be seen retreating from their food with bulging cheeks.
 They like to sit up and hold pieces of food to gnaw.

-- If a hamster is sick and requires wet food, it's important all traces are removed at least twice daily to ensure the food doesn't start to degrade.
+Wet food can be difficult to clean from the cage, and it's susceptible to mould and bacteria growth, which can be harmful to your hamster.
+If your hamster is sick and needs wet food, it's important to remove all traces of it at least twice a day to ensure the food doesn't start to rot.

 Drinking water for hamsters

 Hamsters need a constant supply of fresh, clean drinking water, preferably from a bottle with a valveless sipper tube.
 Change their water regularly, clean the bottle and nozzle properly and check the water bottle everyday for leaks or blockages.

 Hamsters aren't able to apply strong suction, so may have difficulty overcoming the resistance from the water flow in traditional `ball-valve' sipper tubes.
 Provided the sipper is of a relatively small diameter or manufactured with a pinch in the segment, it will be easier to drink from than one with a mechanical obstruction in it.
 This may be particularly important for young, old or sick hamsters.

 Monitoring your hamster's diet